Musfique55/Art-Craft-Store/README.md

 # Database
 - Mongodb

-## If you want to run this in local computer simply just clone the repository and paste the following command in client side code **npm i**  then change the url from useAxiosPublic and useAxiosSecure to localhost.
-You can make changes in the website
+## If you want to run this in local computer simply just clone the repository and paste the following command in client side code **npm i**  then change the url from router to localhost then you can make changes